ibm-cloud-docs/cloud-pak-data/getting-started.md

 The preinstallation script makes the following changes to your {{site.data.keyword.openshiftlong_notm}} cluster:

 - Increases the size of the Docker registry to 200 GB.
 This change increases the cost of your {{site.data.keyword.openshiftlong_notm}} cluster.
 - Creates the security context constraints that are required for {{site.data.keyword.cpd_full}}.
 - Grants access to the security context constraints to the service accounts that are required for {{site.data.keyword.cpd_full}}.

 Confirm that the script completes successfully before you proceed.

-If the cluster administrator is not allowed to modify the storage or the infrastructure account is not the same as the current account, then manually execute the script by the storage administrator as mentioned in [Complete the preinstallation section](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global).
+If the cluster administrator is not allowed to modify the storage, or the infrastructure account is not the same as the current account, a storage administrator can manually execute the script that is provided in [Complete the preinstallation section](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global).

 ## Step 5.
 Set the deployment values
 {: #set-deploy-values}